liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/02-retrieve-and-display-entries.markdown

 This article walks you through the steps required to retrieve and display guestbook entries from the portal.
 As you did to display guestbooks, you'll use `ListView` to display entries in a list.
-The steps in this article follow the same basic pattern you used to retrieve and display guestbooks.
-For this reason, the concepts behind the steps aren't explained in detail here.
-Refer to this learning path's previous two articles for such an explanation.
+Also, the first two steps in this article follow the same basic pattern you used to retrieve guestbooks.
+For this reason, the concepts behind these steps aren't explained in detail here.
+Refer to this learning path's previous article for such an explanation.
 As you did when you wrote the code to retrieve guestbooks from the portal, you'll begin here by encapsulating the objects being retrieved.

 ## Encapsulating the Entries